nayoung3669/e_commerce/README.md

 # E Commerce Website (React)

 This project is a E-Commerce Website built with Commerce.js for shopping electronics using React, Commerce.js and Stripe.
-The reason that I created this repository is for education by self.
+The reason that I created this repository is for education by Youtube.

 ## Description